Sanyam8055/100-Days-of-ML/README.md

 - Uses recursive loss to evaluate loss that going through the layer.
 ## Day 7 (31-03-20) : Custom model for cifar10
 - Model achieves an accuracy of 83 percent under 50 epochs without using dense layers.
+## Day 8 (01-04-20) : Music Generation using RNN
+-Implemented a custom music generator using Recurrent Neural Network